Best 2023 Diwali Celebrations From Around the World

 Kathmandu, Nepal

-In Nepal, Diwali goes by another name, however the celebrations are much like what you would see in India.
-In this case, it’s known as Tihar and is a five-day festival that’s held across the country.
-While you can enjoy fireworks and excellent Nepalese cuisine, there are some important places to visit.
-Perhaps first and foremost is a visit to Pashupatinath Temple, known as one of the world’s most sacred Hindu temples.
-As a matter of fact, it’s a World Heritage site and the oldest temple in Nepal’s capital city.
-At this temple, you will see the largest collection of diyas and plenty of family friendly activities to enjoy.
+In Nepal, Diwali goes by another name.
+However, the celebrations are much like what you would see in India.
+In this case, it’s known as Tihar, a five-day festival celebrated nationwide.
+While you can enjoy fireworks and excellent Nepalese cuisine, there are some essential places to visit.
+Perhaps first and foremost is a visit to Pashupatinath Temple, one of the world’s most sacred Hindu temples.
+It’s a World Heritage site and the oldest temple in NepNepal’spital city.
+At this temple, you will see the most extensive collection of diyas and plenty of family-friendly activities to enjoy.

 London, England